 Why am I writing about this?

-Positivity can be really helpful and is needed when things are going well for someone that struggles with a mental health difficulty.
+Positivity can be really helpful to promote better habits and behaviour, even if it means giving rewards to a teenager to get them to clean their room, the positivity is important.
+It is a needed part of life and of course researched a lot in terms of positive reinforcement encourages behaviours.
+Those behaviours may not always be good however.
 In the same way that you acknowledge a child who has done something well or managed something new.
 Praise, positives, encouraging positive behaviour is really important.
 Sometimes it might seem ‘over the top’ to praise for the same thing over and over.

 Mental health however does not ‘go away’ because you try to be positive.
 Be realistic.
 If you are feeling crap – you cannot turn your crap feelings into ‘positivity’.
 Anyone who has lost someone – will understand that you can not switch this type of feeling off no matter how hard you want it to go away.

 I encourage you to think about mental health realistically and not just in ‘positivity’ terms.